LTLA/BiocWorkflow2015/converted/workflow.md

 ```

 ```
-##    Mode    TRUE    NA's
+##    Mode    TRUE
-## logical    1480       0
+## logical    1480
 ```

-These results can be saved to file, as previously described.
+These results are saved to file, as previously described.
 Key objects are also saved for convenience.